 NDMA-Contaminated Valsartan and Cancer Risk

-The U.S. Food and Drug Administration recalled some batches of valsartan contaminated with the cancer-causing agent N-nitrosodimethylamine (NDMA).
-The agency estimates that 1 in 8,000 people who took contaminated valsartan may suffer from one case of valsartan NDMA cancer in a lifetime.
-NDMA causes tumors, internal bleeding and death in animals and may cause cancer in humans.
+The U.S. Food and Drug Administration recalled some batches of valsartan contaminated with the potentially cancer-causing agent N-nitrosodimethylamine (NDMA).
+The agency estimates that for every 8,000 people that took the highest dose of valsartan for four years there may be one additional case of cancer.
+NDMA is a known environmental contaminant found in water and foods.

-Cancer may occur in people who took batches of valsartan contaminated with N-nitrosodimethylamine (NDMA), a toxic chemical that may cause cancer.
-Studies compiled in a report published by the World Health Organization showed that NDMA caused tumors and death in animals.
-The report noted that the International Agency for Research on Cancer (IARC) had upgraded NDMA from “possibly carcinogenic to humans” to “probably carcinogenic to humans” based on conclusive evidence.
+People who took batches of valsartan contaminated with N-nitrosodimethylamine (NDMA), a toxic chemical contaminant, may be at an increased risk for developing cancer.
+Studies compiled in a report published by the World Health Organization showed that NDMA exposure has resulted in the development of tumors in animals.
+The report noted that the International Agency for Research on Cancer (IARC) had upgraded NDMA from “possibly carcinogenic to humans” to “probably carcinogenic to humans” based on available evidence.

 A 2018 Danish study in the BMJ did not show an increase in the short-term risk of cancer in people who took the tainted valsartan.
 But it provides short-term reassurance only, experts say.